HomeTech TalksTop 11 Mental Health Apps Of 2023

 download-on-the-app-store

-MoodMission is another entry for free counseling apps that uses CBT to improve your mood.
+MoodMission is another entry for free counseling apps that use CBT to improve your mood.
 The app gives you milestones labeled as “Missions.”
-And upon completing each mission, you advance to another rank of the app.
+Upon completing each mission, you advance to another app rank.

 The missions allotted to users are evidence-based activities for decreasing stress hormones, anxiety, and depression.
 Some of the missions are: